top of page

 • Identity

 Dementia has its own "seasons" of the disease progression.
 Some new characteristics will present themselves, some will get worse, and some will fade.
-Through this progression care partners and healthcare professionals need to continue to honor the "roots" of the individual living with the disease.
+Through this progression, care partners and healthcare professionals must continue to honor the "roots" of the individual living with the disease.

 The Gifts and Purpose

 Trees give off the oxygen we need to breathe and provide fruit, flowers, and shade.
-Over time dementia will change aspects of the interactions we have with our loved ones but that does not change the gifts they have given us and the gifts they will continue to give us.
-As the disease progresses to the later stages we can continue to make meaningful connections through things such as reminiscing about fond memories, looking through old photos, enjoying music together, and slowing down and being present.
+Over time, dementia will change aspects of our interactions with our loved ones, but that does not change the gifts they have given us and the gifts they will continue to give us.
+As the disease progresses to the later stages, we can continue to make meaningful connections through things such as reminiscing about fond memories, looking through old photos, enjoying music together, and slowing down and being present.

 Certified Dementia Practitioner

 Jessie works with families facing memory loss and cognitive challenges across the United States as the owner and founder of The Memory Compass.
-She is an expert in dementia care, a certified dementia practitioner, and has a background in geriatric speech-language pathology.
+She specializes in dementia care, is a certified dementia practitioner, and has a background in geriatric speech-language pathology.
 Jessie helps families navigate dementia challenges through memory loss navigation consultations and dementia coaching.
-Through these sessions, Jessie equips families with creating solutions to their challenges, saves them time and energy, and reduces the overwhelm by developing their own individualized action plan for now and proactively for the future.
-If you are interested in learning more about Jessie's work supporting individuals and families living with memory loss, click here.
-If you are interested in scheduling a free 15-minute discovery call or meeting with Jessie, click the button below.
+Through these sessions, Jessie equips families with creating solutions to their challenges, saves them time and energy, and reduces the overwhelm by developing their own individualized action plans for now and proactively for the future.
+If you want to learn more about Jessie's work supporting individuals and families living with memory loss, schedule a free 15-minute discovery call today!
+Click the button below.

 bottom of page